The hall of infamy – the hapless ex-employees

-There is no judgment on Caselaw in relation to this matter, which leads us to believe that the matter was either withdrawn, or an agreement was made.
+There is no judgment on Caselaw in relation to this matter, which leads us to believe that the matter was either withdrawn, or an agreement was reached.
 Michael Hyland went on to work with Leitch Hasson Dent (LHD Lawyers), where he is now Special Counsel to that firm.
 An article on the Australian Financial Review relating to this matter can be found here.

 One thing we can say for certain is that Terence Goldberg, as stated in Roseanne Beckett’s affidavit of 7 March 2018 (as available on this site), is using the court as his own personal plaything, and is unjustly using the court as a method of bullying and harassing those who displease him (as well as for the purposes of obtaining moneys by improper means (as here)).
 Roseanne Beckett is another of those taken to court by Mr Goldberg, and the said affidavit was filed during those proceedings.

 The bitter irony, too, is that Kit Baigent was latterly the solicitor with carriage of that matter in Terence Goldberg v Roseanne Beckett (2015/00354540), with Kit Baigent appearing in court on Terence Goldberg’s behalf on several occasions.
 Fiona Seaton previously had carriage of the matter, however, Kit Baigent stepped in after Ms Seaton left the firm.

 Fiona Seaton left Turner Freeman after a complaint was made about her conduct to the Office of the Legal Services Commissioner (here), which related to a letter Ms Seaton had written to Roseanne Beckett’s then solicitors, and in such, claimed that Roseanne Beckett had conspired with a friend to commit a criminal act, with such claim being untrue.

 Fiona Seaton is now employed as a solicitor at the Workers Compensation Independent Review Office (or WIRO as it is known as).

 As an aside, Kit Baigent, and Fiona Seaton for that matter, should have taken note of the fable of The Scorpion and the Frog: